Leadership Training Courses in Forecasting and Communication:

 Drew Wagstaff, the USAF Blue Horizons director, reviewed of the experience: “…The content was thoroughly engaging, whether it was discussions with the authors themselves, engagements with Hollywood executives, or hands-on assignments meant to teach the skills of creative writing and FICINT.
 Highly recommend to any program seeking top notch instruction that boosts the creativity and passion of their students.”

-Bespoke Creation of Audience Targeted Narratives
+Creation of Original Narratives and Visualizations:

 FICINT is the use of research and narrative to build “synthetic environments” as a tool for analysis, prediction, explanation, and communication.
 Also known as “useful fiction,” it fuses real world data with creativity, bringing together the best aspects of nonfiction and narrative.
 Research is turned into insightful character-driven stories that can help individuals and organizations understand complex concepts, distill key themes, explore alternative points of view, reveal analytical blind spots, and/or project future issues and dilemmas.